Matthieusoum/v4/content/projects/Advizor.md

 showInProjects: true
 ---

-Week 2 @Humind School : Identify a shift and its consequences to highlight an opportunity in a market.
+Identify a shift and its consequences to highlight an opportunity in a market and build a value proposition.